Invoke using Golem CLI

 Specifying what to invoke

-The command requires specifying which worker to invoke, and the name of the function.
+The command requires specifying which agent to invoke, and the name of the function.

-There are multiple options for selecting the worker:
+There are multiple options for selecting the agent:

 The function to be invoked is selected by the second parameter.
-Read the invocation function name syntax page for more information about the possible function names.
+Read the page about name mapping for more information about the possible function names.

 Encoding parameters